 Follow the steps below to publish your module to both the test and live environments.

-- From the top navigation bar, click on Publish.
+- From the top navigation bar, select Publish.

-- To instantly preview the latest version of your module, click on Preview in the Development box.
+- To instantly preview the latest version of your module, select Preview in the Development box.

-- When you’re ready to share a test version of your module with others, click on the Publish to Test
+- When you’re ready to share a test version of your module with others, select Publish to Test.

-- Once you have configured your settings, click Publish To Test to publish the test environment.
-You will then be able to access your front-end test environment by clicking on Open Link within the Test box.
-You can also copy the URL, edit the settings or un-publish your test environment via the context menu.
+- You will then be able to access your front-end test environment by selecting Open Link within the Test box.
+You can also copy the URL, view your test statistics, try the module as a bot, or un-publish your test environment via the context menu.

 - You can send this URL to your colleagues or external testers via email or secure messaging.

-- When you’re ready to launch the live version of your module for real-world use, click on the Publish to Live button to configure the General Settings and Access Settings.
-See Publishing Settings
+- When you are ready to launch the live version of your module for real-world use, select the Publish to Live button to configure the General Settings and Access Settings.

 [ 1 ] Access Settings